Spectral Collapse Drives Loss of Plasticity in Deep Continual Learning: Permuted MNIST

 \subsection{Experiments}

 Prior work \citep{dohare_loss_2024}, along with our own experiments, shows that the learning rate is a critical factor in continual learning: using a smaller learning rate consistently yields only marginal differences in performance.
 To better highlight the phenomenon of loss of plasticity, we fix the learning rate to $1 \times 10^{-2}$ and sweep over the remaining hyperparameters in \Cref{table:permuted_mnist_all}.
 We report the results in \Cref{fig:dead_vs_rank} and the selected best hyperparameters in \Cref{table:permuted_mnist_all}.
-For completeness of our experiments, we also evaluate the best learning rate for each algorithm by sweeping all the hyperparameters in \Cref{table:permuted_mnist_all}, with results shown in \Cref{fig:best_permuted_mnist} and the corresponding hyperparameters summarized in \Cref{table:permuted_mnist_all}.